 “I want to be judged on my actions in a political place.
 It’s important that my maiden speech was reported on Today In Parliament on Radio 4 with that audience.
 People don’t yet know or understand me.
 They think I’m just ambitious, or a silly children’s presenter So I have to prove myself.”

 I can see Benjamin closing up tight.
 “We haven’t discussed it yet.
 I don’t know enough about what’s really going to happen.”
-But what does she think of the idea that the Coalition government is suggesting it’s fair to take the benefit away from 1 breadwinner families on less than 44 thousand pounds, but not from 2-earner families on 80 thousand?
+But what does she think of the idea that the Coalition government is suggesting it’s fair to take the benefit away from sole breadwinner families on less than 44 thousand pounds, but not from two-earner families on 80 thousand?

 She looks at me very firmly and will not be drawn.
 “The process has not been thought through yet, ” she insists.
 “We want fairness, even though it might be difficult.
 We need a moral conscience. we are in it together, But we will have to re think some things Like the free bus pass.”